 The sophisticated kinetics of the machine and its ingenious gears are analogous to digital algorithms, formulas, and programs.
 It was this mathematics, originally designed for grinding flour and which has been counting zero for more than half a century, that Király tried to utilise, transform, metabolise, and rearticulate.

-In his work, Fero Király converts perception of the mill as a mechanical automaton into that of a musical automaton, and through this has bestowed an alternative identity.
+In his work, Fero Király converts perception of the mill as a mechanical aon into that of a musical aon, and through this has bestowed an alternative identity.
 He composes a symbiosis of sounds through mechanical additions to the machine’s parts, vaguely referring to the tradition of barrel organs, thereby adding a new, poetic layer of meaning to the originally utilitarian mechanism of the mill machine.

 He uses primary materials found in the mill, as well as waste material and various types of percussion or other sound-producing objects.
 He even incorporates musical instruments, such as the violin and zither.
 The music changes in relation to the movement of a visitor within the room, and is complemented by a constant sound of the mill machine.